 I asked him how I’d know when the right time for me to have the surgery would be.
 He said: ‘You’ll know’.
-Five years after my diagnosis I was having more bad hours in a day than good one.
-I had very bad dystonia and my feet were turning in my almost 90 degrees.
+Five years after my diagnosis I was having more bad hours in a day than good ones.
+I had very bad dystonia and my feet were turning by almost 90 degrees.
 I was finding it very difficult to walk.
 My life was a terrible struggle and I had a very young son.
 I could have had the surgery a year earlier but it’s a serious procedure, not to be taken lightly.

 How did you have to prepare for the surgery?

 I didn’t have to shave my head, which I was so grateful for.
 In the end only two small patches had to be shaved.
 The hardest part was getting the glue out!

 How long was the recovery time, and how long was it until you began to see the benefits of the surgery?

 Straight after the first procedure I was able to stand up on my own – it was miraculous!
 Results were immediate.
 The way in which the procedure works is that symptoms begin to resurface in the weeks and months after.
 My second surgery to treat the other side of my body was in April 2015.
 I waited a fair while to have the second surgery but some people only wait six months.

 I couldn’t drive for a few weeks post-surgery.
 My head hurt a little.
 The device in my chest hurt me a lot as I’m very petite so it it’s very close to the surface of my skin.
 I now have just one device under my skin instead of the usual two.

 What’s your overall opinion of the treatment, and what would you say to people thinking about DBS?

 Make sure that DBS is right for you.
 You have to be psychologically ready and the doctors will evaluate your psychological wellbeing.
 There’s no sugar coating it, it’s a big deal and best time to have DBS differs from person to person.